City of Yakima response to COVID-19

 City of Yakima COVID-19 communications

-Click https://www.yakimawa.gov/media/news/category/covid-19/ for all City of Yakima news releases related to COVID-19, as well as Yakima Health District news releases the City has shared.
+Click https://www.yakimawa.gov/media/news/category/covid-19/ for all City of Yakima news releases related to COVID-19, as well as news releases from other agencies related to COVID-19 that the City has shared.

 Following are videos the City’s Community Relation’s Office produced in response to COVID-19

-- The latest update for the Yakima Health District.
+- Recording updates for the Yakima Health District.

 The CDC has extensive information about the coronavirus outbreak.